godotengine/godot-docs/classes/class_tree.rst

 **item_collapsed**\ (\ item\: :ref:`TreeItem<class_TreeItem>`\ ) :ref:`🔗<class_Tree_signal_item_collapsed>`

-Emitted when an item is collapsed by a click on the folding arrow.
+Emitted when an item is expanded or collapsed by clicking on the folding arrow or through code.

+\ **Note:** Despite its name, this signal is also emitted when an item is expanded.

 .. rst-class:: classref-item-separator